 21. Create your own radio station

 You can play an Apple-curated selection of music based on a certain artist or track.
 Simply click on the three dots on an artist or a track and select Create Station from the pop-up menu to listen to related music.
+Tap the 'star' icon on subsequent songs to tell Apple to keep playing more songs like it.

 22. Beats 1 radio schedule